-Visual Studio Code combines the ease of a source code editor with powerful developer tool, like IntelliSense code completion and debugging.
+Visual Studio Code combines the ease of a source code editor with powerful developer tools, like IntelliSense code completion and debugging.

 Visual Studio Code supports Windows, macOS, and Linux, – so you are easily hitting the ground running, no matter the platform that you are working on.

-GitHub is a Git repository hosting platform, but it adds many of its own features.
+GitHub is one of the best tools for developers, made for Git repository hosting platform, but it adds many of its own features.
 While Git is offering a command-line tool, which provides a Web-based graphical user interface.
 It also provides access control and several collaboration features, such as info, wikis, and basic task management tools for every project.

 Trello is the fun, flexible, and best way to organize plans, projects & much more.
 Go from an Idea to action in seconds with Trello’s Intuitively Simple Kanban View, Lists & Cards.
 Available for Android and iOS.
 Connect Other Apps.
 Work Offline.
 Available for All Sizes of Businesses.

-Git (/ɡɪt/) is a distributed version-control system for tracking development changes in source code during software development.
-Version control systems keep track of every change to a file over the time so earlies versions can be restored and are used by software teams for source code.
+Git (/ɡɪt/) is a distributed version control system for tracking development changes in source code during software development.
+Version control systems keep track of every change to a file over time so earlies versions can be restored and are used by software teams for source code.

 Slack comes with the Free, Standard, and Plus plans which include a single workspace for your small- to medium-sized company or team.